playframework/play-scala-rest-api-example/README.md

 Play does all of this, and is used as the standard REST API for services infrastructure at companies like [LinkedIn](https://www.lightbend.com/resources/case-studies-and-stories/the-play-framework-at-linkedin) and [Hootsuite](https://www.lightbend.com/resources/case-studies-and-stories/how-hootsuite-modernized-its-url-shortener).

-We'll demonstrate with a "best practices" REST API that you can clone from [http://github.com/playframework/play-rest-api](http://github.com/playframework/play-rest-api).
+We'll demonstrate with a "best practices" REST API that you can clone from [http://github.com/playframework/play-rest-api](http://github.com/playframework/play-rest-api) -- this example is in Scala, but Play also has a [Java API](https://playframework.com/documentation/2.5.x/JavaHome) which looks and acts just like the Scala API.

-Note that this is an example rather than a framework and so it won't cover everything.
-There are other examples we'll point to at the end of this document that cover pagination, sorting, searching and authentication.
+Note that there's more involved in a REST API that there isn't room to cover here, such as pagination, filtering, sorting & searching.
+For a more in-depth look at those topics, Adrian Hurt's seed template [play-api-rest-seed](https://github.com/adrianhurt/play-api-rest-seed), and look at [Silhouette](http://silhouette.mohiva.com/) and [Deadbolt 2](http://deadbolt.ws/) for authentication and authorization.

 ## Running